Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Abstract

 \section{Abstract}

-{ Computational materials science is increasingly benefitting from data management, automation, and algorithm-based decision-making in controlling simulations.
-Experimental materials science is also undergoing a change and increasingly more `machine learning' is incorporated in materials discovery campaigns.
-The obvious benefits include automation, reproducibility, data provenance, and reusability of managed data, however, is not widely available.
-We demonstrate an implementation of a Gaussian Process Regression directly controlling an experimental measurement device in pyiron, a framework designed for high-throughput simulations, as a first step to increasingly combine experimental and simulated data in one framework.
-With data from both in the same framework, a heretofore untapped and much-needed potential for the acceleration of materials characterization and materials discovery campaigns becomes available. }
+{ Computational materials science increasingly benefits from data management, automation, and algorithm-based decision-making for the simulation of material properties and behavior.
+Experimental materials science also changes rapidly by incorporation of `machine learning' in materials discovery campaigns.
+The obvious benefits which include automation, reproducibility, data provenance, and reusability of managed data, however, is not widely available in the experimental domain.
+We present an implementation of a Active Learning loop with a direct interface to an experimental measurement device in pyiron, a framework designed for high-throughput simulations, as demonstrator how to combine experimental and simulated data in one framework.
+Apart from the acceleration provided by the active learning approach, additional acceleration of the experimental characterization is achieved by using prior knowledge from density functional theory simulations as well as composition-property predictions from literature mining using correlations in word embeddings.
+With data from all domains in the same framework, a heretofore untapped and much-needed potential for the acceleration of materials characterization and materials discovery campaigns becomes available. }

 \keywords{active learning, gaussian process regression, research data management, automation, autonomous discovery}